openfaas/workshop/lab10.md

 ```
 $ docker secret inspect auth-token
 ```
+> Note: If you are deploying your function on a remote gateway make sure you create your secret on the virtual machine you use for the gateway.

-When the secret is mounted by a function it will be presented as a file under `/run/secrets/auth-token`.
+When the secret is mounted by a function it will be presented as a file under `/var/openfaas/secrets/auth-token`.
 This can be read by `handler.py` to obtain the GitHub *Personal Access Token*.

 ### Update issue-bot.yml